-One or more persons may retain some control over the work.
-Which person or persons retained some control over the work under the particular facts of this case is for you to decide.
+One or more persons may have some control over the safety of the work.
+Which person or persons had some control over the safety of the work under the particular facts of this case is for you to decide.

-This instruction should be given with IPI 55.03 in cases in which there is evidence that more than one person, whether or not a defendant, retained some control over the work.
-Carney v.
-Union Pac.
-R. Co., 2016 IL 118984 ¶¶ 33-35, 46-48; Cf. Restatement (Second) of Torts § 414.
+This instruction should be given with IPI 55.03 in cases where there is evidence that more than one person, whether or not a defendant, had some control over the safety of the work.
+Cf. Restatement (Second) of Torts, §414.